 The multidisciplinary research focus of Betty Y.S.
 Kim, M.D., Ph.D., is the characterization of the microenvironmental cues that regulate the initiation, growth and progression of brain tumors.

-Utilizing recent advances in nanotechnology and high-resolution molecular imaging, Dr. Kim's research group aims to identify essential players within the tumor microenvironment that support tumorigenesis.
+Utilizing recent advances in nanotechnology and high-resolution molecular imaging, Dr. Kim's research group in her Cancer Nanotechnology and Tumor Immunology Laboratory aims to identify essential players within the tumor microenvironment that support tumorigenesis.
 The identification of cells and molecules necessary to sustain tumor growth is leading to the development of effective, targeted approaches toward individualized therapy.

 - Tumor immunology and the microenvironment.
 The goal is to understand the mechanisms behind tumor immunosuppression and develop strategies to promote anti-tumor responses via modulating the tumor milieu.